Machine-Learning-Tokyo/MLT_starterkit/README.md

 ## Overview
 **Mission: Democratizing Machine Learning.**

-MLT is an award-winning nonprofit 一般社団法人 dedicated to democratizing Machine Learning through Open Education, Open Source and Open Science.
-MLT supports a research and engineering community of 4,500 members.
+MLT is an award-winning nonprofit 一般社団法人 dedicated to democratizing Machine Learning through open education, open source and open science.
+MLT supports a research and engineering community of 6,000 members.

 ## How to join MLT
 **MLT Community Members:** Anyone can become part of the Machine Learning Tokyo community by joining one of our online platforms: